There are many ways to customize BricsCAD ® or change the settings that you might get a little lost. So here are my 55 Tips:

 7 Get Help on a Command

-When you are familiar with typing AutoCAD® commands and aliases at the command prompt, you can use exactly the same names in BricsCAD.
-These are called "aliases," and you can create, edit, and delete them with the Customize command.
+When you are familiar with typing AutoCAD® commands and aliases at the command prompt, you can use precisely the same names in BricsCAD.
+These are called "aliases," You can create, edit, and delete them with the Customize command.

 9 Customize Aliases

-An alias for a command can be a single letter, such as L for "Line," and it can be a different name, such as axis for "infline".
+An alias for a command can be a single letter, such as L for "Line," and a different name, such as axis for "infline".
 To edit existing aliases or add new aliases, enter the Customize command, and then select Command Aliases tab on the Customize dialog.

 10 Option Shortcuts